 He was an advisor to Prime Minister Tony Blair and his governments, including writing the 1998 White Paper Building the Knowledge Driven Economy.
 Between 1997 and 2007 he worked as an advisor at several government departments including the DCMS and the Department of Education.
 Throughout that period he worked closely with David Miliband, the former foreign secretary, as a strategic advisor.

-Charles was the first chair of the start-up social enterprise Apps 4 Good, a winner of the £500,000 Google Global Impact Challenge in 2013.
+Leadbeater was the first chair of the start-up social enterprise Apps 4 Good, a winner of the £500,000 Google Global Impact Challenge in 2013.
 In its first five years Apps 4 Good’s education programmes have reached more than 50,000 students.
 He is a trustee of the Paul Hamlyn Foundation, a former chair of the Nominet Trust, as well as a governor of his local comprehensive school Highbury Grove.

-A past winner of the David Watt Prize for journalism, Charles had a ten year career at the Financial Times, where he was Labour Editor, Industrial Editor and Tokyo Bureau Chief before becoming Features Editor.
+A past winner of the David Watt Prize for journalism, Leadbeater had a ten year career at the Financial Times, where he was Labour Editor, Industrial Editor and Tokyo Bureau Chief before becoming Features Editor.
 He then became assistant editor at The Independent, where amongst other things he helped Helen Fielding devise Bridget Jones’s diary, before becoming an independent writer and advisor in 1996.